luciegaba/Biosonar-detection/README.md

 <br>

 ## About
-Welcome to my GitHub project dedicated to bioacoustic analysis of echolocation clicks of Odontocetes such as dolphins and whales.
+Welcome to our GitHub project dedicated to bioacoustic analysis of echolocation clicks of Odontocetes such as dolphins and whales.
 This project was developed as part of a Data Challenge proposed by the [Ecole Normale Supérieure](https://challengedata.ens.fr/participants/challenges/85/).

 Our analysis focuses on the use of improved sound recording technologies and neural networks to enhance our understanding of inter-species communication and monitor biodiversity health to contribute to ecosystem preservation.